stefanmielke/libdragon-extensions/README.md

 // you can remove all bindings using the function below.
 // don't forget to re-add all bindings (but not the events) after calling this function. input_remove_all_bindings();

+// have to be called every frame. it will update all controller information and call the events when they happen. input_update()
 ```

 ## More Examples